bonni208/Business_Ethics/Business_Ethics.md

 [[ ]] True
 [[X]] False

-Rosalind Brewer has been a vocal advocate for racial equality and diversity in the corporate sector, significantly contributing to initiatives aimed at creating an inclusive corporate culture.
+Rosalind Brewer has been a vocal advocate for racial equality and inclusion in the corporate sector, significantly contributing to initiatives aimed at creating an inclusive corporate culture.

 [[X]] True
 [[ ]] False